LitExtension Blog

 After the discontinuation of Magento 1, businesses and online retailers turned to its successor, Magento 2.
 It introduced a range of new features and enhanced flexibility, offering businesses a robust platform to adapt to evolving customer needs and industry demands.

-Magento upgrades aren’t optional, but rather a necessary part of running a stable and secure eCommerce site.
+A Magento 2 upgrade to latest version is not optional, but rather a necessary part of running a stable and secure eCommerce site.
 When you stay on an outdated version, your store is more likely to face:

 That’s why Adobe Magento continues to release new versions of Magento with improvements across performance, security, and platform support.

-For example, as of April 2025, the latest version of Magento is Magento Open Source 2.4.8.
-Released in March, this update introduces several important enhancements that affect compatibility, performance, and future-proofing.
+For example, one of the latest versions of Magento is Magento Open Source 2.4.8.
 Here are the key highlights of Magento 2.4.8:

-If you’re still using an older version, such as 2.4.5 or earlier, upgrading helps ensure long-term stability and prevents unexpected issues in the future.
+If you’re still using an older version, such as 2.4.5 or earlier, a Magento 2 upgrade helps ensure long-term stability and prevents unexpected issues in the future.

 1. Backup your Magento store completely